velocify/angular-styleguide/a1/README.md

     // avengers.controller.js
     angular
         .module
-        .controller('HeroAvengersController', HeroAvengersController);
+        .controller('HeroAvengersCtrl', HeroAvengersCtrl);

-    function HeroAvengersController() { }
+    function HeroAvengersCtrl() { }
     ```

 ### Controller Name Suffix
 ###### [Style [Y124](#style-y124)] [ESLint [controller-name](https://github.com/Gillespie59/eslint-plugin-angularjs/blob/HEAD/docs/controller-name.md)]

-  - Append the controller name with the suffix `Controller`.
+  - Append the controller name with the suffix `Ctrl`.

-    *Why?*: The `Controller` suffix is more commonly used and is more explicitly descriptive.
+    *Why?*: The `Ctrl` suffix is more commonly used and is more explicitly descriptive.

     ```javascript
     /**